hMsats/compile_bitcoin_core/README.md

-# A Bash shell script to download and compile Bitcoin Core on Ubuntu
+# A Bash shell script to download and compile Bitcoin Core on Ubuntu Linux

 **Example for Bitcoin Core version 24.0:**